Planning a vacation without the kids was the opposite of relaxing.

 In short, this vacation is doomed to failure.

 Now, I'm well aware that others take vacations with their kids.
 They also take vacations while pregnant.
 Some even take vacations while their children are young.
 I know this happens.
 But due to a number of variables, an adults-only trip after the baby is born just isn't in the cards.
-5 Tips For Having Sex During A Family Vacation
+On A Family Vacay?
+Here Are 5 Tips To Help You Sneak In Sexy Time

 Which brings us back to the fact that this trip must encommpass everything.
 Which was making us argue.
 We could not agree on a single place that would be relaxing and fun without breaking the bank.
 The conversations became tedious and irritating.
 Conversations about the vacation became something I dreaded.
 It was tough not to feel trapped by the pressure of figuring this out.